alnitak/alnitak/README.md

 🌟 My GitHub Highlights:
 - [flutter_soloud](#flutter_soloud)👇🏼: Flutter low level audio plugin using SoLoud C++ library and FFI.
 - [flutter_opencv_dlib](#flutter_opencv_dlib)👇🏼: Realtime face detection and face recognition using OpenCV and dlib with Dart:ffi.
+- [flutter_opengl](#flutter_opengl)👇🏼: A Flutter OpenGL ES plugin using a Texture() widget.
-- [magnifying_glass](#magnifying_glass)👇🏼: Flutter real-time magnifying glass lens widget with Barrel/Pincushion distortion.
+- [magnifying_glass](#some-packages)👇🏼: Flutter real-time magnifying glass lens widget with Barrel/Pincushion distortion.
+- [flutter_star_menu](#some-packages)👇🏼: A simple way to attach a popup menu to any widget with any widget as menu entries.
+- [finger_painter](#some-packages)👇🏼: Painting package that let you finger paint with different brushes and different blend modes.
+- [flutter_flow_chart](#some-packages)👇🏼: A package that let you draw a flow chart diagram with different kind of customizable elements.

 Feel free to explore my repositories, and if you have any questions, suggestions, or collaboration ideas, I'm living on Earth (🇮🇹) and I'm just a message away.
 Let's code something amazing together! 🚀
 <div id="badges">